• Skip to primary navigation

 2. Ingredients

-What's great about rice bowls is that they incorporate healthy proteins, plenty of vegetables, seeds, fresh herbs, and an all-around rainbow of colors and nutrients.
-To dress it up, use a pre-made dressing you like or make your own.
-I'm partial to my Miso Ginger Dressing, made with white miso paste, fresh ginger, citrus, oil, and honey.
+What's fantastic about rice bowls is that they incorporate healthy proteins, plenty of vegetables, seeds, fresh herbs, and an all-around rainbow of colors and nutrients.
+To dress it up, use a pre-made dressing you like or whip up your own, like my Miso Ginger Dressing, made with white miso paste, fresh ginger, citrus, oil, and honey.
 The dressing is light, refreshing, citrusy, and a perfect match for the rice bowl, adding flavor but still allowing all the other ingredients to shine.

 Salmon rice bowl with ingredient tags